What is Placentophagy?

 What is the difference between TCM and "Raw" method?

 As mentioned before, TCM involves steaming the placenta prior to drying.
 We call this Traditional Chinese Medicine, because the Chinese culture does not believe that new mothers should consume anything "cold".
 By steaming the placenta you are "warming" it, and making it fit for her consumption.
-The steaming process makes the placenta less potent, which is the preferred method for mothers with a history of anxiety disorders or hyperlactation.
+The steaming process makes the placenta less stimulating, which is the preferred method for mothers with a history of anxiety disorders, overstimulation from medications, or hyperlactation.

-The "Raw" method is the same process, without steaming.
-This creates a much more potent product, and is ideal for milk production, energy, depression, and blood loss recovery.
+The "Raw" method is the same process, without steaming it first.
+Contrary to how it sounds, the "raw" method is not actually pieces of raw placenta put into pills.
+Rather it is thoroughly cleaned and prepared raw, then dried at a lower temperature, preserving more of the nutrients.
+This creates a much more potent product, and is ideal for milk production, energy, exhaustion, and blood loss recovery.
 However, it is only an option when less than 72 hours have passed between birth and beginning the process.
 It is not the recommended option when the mother is GBS+ or received certain medications in labor.

 How do I take my Placenta capsules?